-The duration of these effects is determined by the amount and type of local anesthetic medicine given and these in turn are selected based on the requirements of the surgery and surgeon.
-These effects wears off over a period of minutes to hours in the recovery room (post anesthesia care unit/PACU).
+The duration of these side effects is determined by the amount and type of anesthetic medicine given.
+The amount of local anesthetics used for each procedure is based on the requirements of the surgery and surgeon.
+These effects wear off over a period of minutes to hours in the recovery room.

 Smoking, obesity, and estrogen all increase the risk of blood clot formation.
 You may want to discuss modifying these risk factors with your doctor prior to surgery.
 Be sure to tell your doctor if you've had a pervious blood clot.

 Blood from each accepted donor goes through extensive testing.
 In addition to tests for blood type, nine separate screening tests are run for evidence of infection with hepatitis, HIV, HTLV and syphilis.
-Finally, a carefully identified blood sample is tested against blood from the patient who will receive it, a process called crossmatch.
+Then, the blood undergoes a process called crossmatch, where the blood sample is tested against blood from the patient who will receive it.
 Additional checks are then performed to compare the specific donor unit selected with the patient's blood.

-If a blood transfusion is indicated during a surgical procedure or other medical treatment, the risks of NOT receiving blood far outweigh the risks of transfusion.
-Some patients may experience minor changes in the body's immune system after a transfusion, causing mild symptoms, such as fever, chills or hives, which typically require little or no treatment.
+If a blood transfusion is indicated during a surgical procedure or other medical treatment, the risks of not receiving blood far outweigh the risks of transfusion.
+Some patients may experience minor changes in the body's immune system after a transfusion, causing mild symptoms, such as fever, chills, or hives, which typically require little or no treatment.
 A small number of patients may also react to donated blood by developing antibodies (immune reactions).

+The transmission of disease and the destruction of red blood cells occur only very rarely, and seldom threaten life.
 You do have choices other than receiving blood from the community blood supply.
 Autologous blood transfusion refers to procedures in which you may serve as your own blood donor.
 In preoperative autologous donation, your blood may be collected and stored before a scheduled surgery if blood use may be required.
-In intraoperative and postoperative autologous transfusions, blood lost during surgery is saved and returned to the patient.
-Directed donations can also be arranged in some cases from a person (usually a friend or relative) whom you select.
+Please speak to your surgeon about autologous blood donations.